elixir-cldr/cldr_calendars/README.md

 * For `:starts` calendars, we can say that the *starting* gregorian year is is the same as the *fiscal year* if the starting month is January through June inclusive.
 If the starting month is July through to December then the starting Gregorian year is the year *prior* to the *fiscal year*.
 Similarly, the *ending* Gregorian year is the *next* year for calendars that start in February through June and it's the *fiscal year* for calendars that start in July through December.
 Years that start in January end in January of the same year.

-* For ":ends" calendars .....
+* For ":ends" calendars the rules are the opposite.

 ## Calendar Creation

 Since calendars defined in `Cldr.Calendar` are intended to be compatible and converible to other Calendars supporting Elixir's `Calendar` behaviour, the configuration of calendars needs to be encapsulated.

-The simplest way to is to define a module that uses either `Cldr.Calendar.Base.Week` or `Cldr.Calendar.Base.Month`.
+The simplest way to is to define a module that `use`s either `Cldr.Calendar.Base.Week` or `Cldr.Calendar.Base.Month`.
 This is how we have been defining calendar modules in the examples so far.

 A calendar module can also be created at run time.
 It is semantically identical to defining a static module but the module is built at run time rather than compile time.
 New calendars are created with the function `Cldr.Calendar.new/3`.
 For example:
 ```
-iex> Cldr.Calendar.new :my_new_calendar, :week, first_or_last: :first, first_day: 1, min_days: 7
+iex> Cldr.Calendar.new :my_new_calendar, :week, first_or_last: :first, day_of_year: 1, min_days_in_first_week: 7
 {:ok, :my_new_calendar}
 ```
 Calendar functions are now available on the module `:my_new_calendar`.